 Sec.
 1924.
-(1) From the funds appropriated in part 1 for behavioral health urgent care, the department shall allocate \$1,700,00.00 as a grant to a nonprofit organization that is organized under the laws of this state, is exempt from federal income tax under section 501(c)(3) of the internal revenue code of 1986, 26 USC 501, is located in a city with a combined population greater than 100,000 that is located in a county with a population
+(1) From the funds appropriated in part 1 for behavioral health urgent care, the department shall allocate \$1,700,00.00 as a grant to a nonprofit organization that is organized under the laws of this state, is exempt from federal income tax under section 501(c)(3) of the internal revenue code of 1986, 26 USC 501, is located in a city with a combined population greater than 100,000 that is located in a county with a population between 280,000 and 290,000, according to the most recent federal decennial census, and that has a mission to help people in crisis by offering home, healing, and recovery.
+The grant must be used to support the establishment of a behavioral health urgent care program.

-- between 280,000 and 290,000, according to the most recent federal decennial census, and that has a mission to help people in crisis by offering home, healing, and recovery.
-The grant must be used to support the establishment of a behavioral health urgent care - 6 (2) The unexpended funds appropriated in part 1 for behavioral 7 health urgent care are designated as a work project appropriation.
-8 Unencumbered or unallotted funds shall not lapse at the end of the 9 fiscal year and shall be available for expenditures under this 10 section until the project has been completed.
-The following are in 11 compliance with section 451a of the management and budget act, 1984 12 PA 431, MCL 18.1451a: - (a) The purpose of the project is to provide funds for behavioral health urgent care services, including mental health assessments, psychiatric evaluations, short term prescriptions, intervention and therapy, and care coordination with ongoing health providers. - (b) The project will be accomplished by a nonprofit organization exempt from federal income tax under section 501(c)(3) of the internal revenue code of 1986, 26 USC 501. - (c) The estimated cost of the project is \$1,700,000.00. - (d) The tentative completion date is September 30, 2029. - Sec.
+- (2) The unexpended funds appropriated in part 1 for behavioral health urgent care are designated as a work project appropriation.
+Unencumbered or unallotted funds shall not lapse at the end of the fiscal year and shall be available for expenditures under this section until the project has been completed.
+The following are in compliance with section 451a of the management and budget act, 1984 PA 431, MCL 18.1451a: - (a) The purpose of the project is to provide funds for behavioral health urgent care services, including mental health assessments, psychiatric evaluations, short term prescriptions, intervention and therapy, and care coordination with ongoing health providers. - (b) The project will be accomplished by a nonprofit organization exempt from federal income tax under section 501(c)(3) of the internal revenue code of 1986, 26 USC 501.

+- (c) The estimated cost of the project is \$1,700,000.00. - (d) The tentative completion date is September 30, 2029.

+Sec.
 1926.
 From the funds appropriated on part 1 for child advocacy centers, the department shall allocate \$3,500,000.00 to support the expansion of services provided by child advocacy centers.
-The department must distribute the funds consistent with the regular allocation formula for child advocacy centers. - 28 Sec.
-1928.
-From the funds appropriated in part 1 for 29 children's behavioral health service expansion, the department program.
+The department must distribute the funds consistent with the regular allocation formula for child advocacy centers.